 Regenerative medicine is a rapidly expanding, innovative field that has the potential to treat serious conditions, particularly in patients with unmet medical needs.
 CBER regulates a variety of regenerative medicine therapies including cell therapies, certain xenogeneic cell therapies, certain gene therapies, tissue-engineered products, and certain combination products.

-For more information regarding CBER’s roles and activities related to the development of regenerative medicine products, including FDA’s regulatory framework for regenerative medicine products, CBER’s implementation of the regenerative medicine advanced therapy (RMAT) designation program in accordance with the 21st Century Cures Act, and CBER research programs focused on regenerative medicine, see CBER’s Resources Related to Regenerative Medicine Therapies page.
+For more information regarding CBER’s roles and activities related to the development of regenerative medicine products, including FDA’s regulatory framework for regenerative medicine products, CBER’s implementation of the regenerative medicine advanced therapy (RMAT) designation program in accordance with the 21st Century Cures Act, and CBER fellowship and research programs focused on regenerative medicine, see CBER’s Resources Related to Regenerative Medicine Therapies page.